moyass/QualysCLI/README.md

-# Light Qualys API CLI TOOL
+# Light Qualys API CLI Tool
 A simple implementation of the Qualys API.

 ### Note